-However, the exact dimensions of the pier will be ultimately determined during the final design for the project.
-The orientation of the pier will also be evaluated as part of the effort to develop final plans.
-As part of this engineering and orientation assessment, a survey of submerged aquatic vegetation (SAV) in the area would be completed.
-Existing information suggests SAV is in the area around the point where the pier will be constructed (see Oakshore\pier\orientation-2014-03-20.pdf).
-Should the site assessment for the project identify SAV in the proposed project area, the conditions in the Construction Guidelines in Florida for Minor Piling-Supported Structures Constructed in or over Submerged Aquatic Vegetation (SAV), Marsh or Mangrove Habitat (U.S. Army Corps of Engineers/National Marine Fisheries Service, 2001) would be implemented.
-Among other elements this would require placing pilings for the dock expansion a minimum of 10 feet apart.
+Final design is not complete for any of these project elements.
+As part of the final engineering and orientation assessment associated with developing these final plans, a survey of submerged aquatic vegetation (SAV) in each of the project implementation areas would be completed.
+Should the site assessment for the project identify SAV in the proposed project area, the conditions in the Construction Guidelines in Florida for Minor Piling-Supported Structures Constructed in or over Submerged Aquatic Vegetation (SAV), Marsh or Mangrove Habitat (U.S. Army Corps of Engineers/National Marine Fisheries Service, 2001) would be implemented as appropriate for each affected element.
+For example, among other elements this would require placing pilings for the dock expansion a minimum of 10 feet apart.
+Each element of this project is discussed in greater detail below.